Sammidysam/raven/README.md

 # raven
 A very judgmental bird.
 Raven is a program that gauges the public's opinion on any topic or person.
-It gathers tweets and uses a sentiment analysis algorithm to develop a numberic favorability rating.
+It gathers tweets and uses a sentiment analysis algorithm to develop a numeric favorability rating.

 # Pre-compile